abotalov/waiting_rspec_matchers/README.md

 If `some_name` rspec matcher exists, WaitingRspecMatchers provides you `become_some_name` matcher that does the same as `some_name` matcher but also waits for that matcher to succeed.

+The benefit of using this gem over solutions like [wait_until](https://gist.github.com/jnicklas/d8da686061f0a59ffdf7), [retryable](https://github.com/carlo/retryable), [tries](https://github.com/krautcomputing/tries) is that those solutions don't integrate with RSpec and thus don't provide useful enough error messages.

 ## Setup

 To install, add this line to your Gemfile and run bundle install: